vanpn/Sobel-Edge-Detection/README.md

 A soble edge function using basic convolutions.
-OpenCV is used to display, read, and write image files.
+CImg library is used to display, read, and write image files.